parsa-epfl/qflex/pages/download.md

 sidebar: "true"
 ---

-QFlex is a project that integrates QEMU and Flexus to perform cycle accurate simulation of multiprocessor systems.
-QFlex uses QEMU to perform system emulation and feed Flexus timing models.
+QFlex is a full-system cycle-accurate simulator of multi-node computer systems.
+QFlex is a multi-layer software stack composed of QEMU, Flexus, and NS-3.
+QEMU is a widely-used machine emulator, which allows to boot any machine and execute unmodified applications and operating systems.
+Flexus is a cycle-accurate modeling tool of complete servers, which enables modeling modern CPUs, with various core types, network-on-chip topologies, and cache organizations; and various DRAM-based memory systems.
+NS-3 is a popular network simulator that allows to glue all the simulated server nodes together with different network integration characteristics.

 QFlex is still a work in progress, and at this stage, we provide limited functionality.
-Currently QFlex is able perform trace based memory system simulation, and no timing models are available.
+Currently, QFlex is able perform full-system trace-based memory system simulation of a single server node.
+Hence, no timing models are available yet.

 QFlex's source code is available on our [GitHub repository](https://github.com/ParsaLab/qflex/tree/arm_trace).

 ## How to Build QFlex ##
 -------------------------

-Before compiling QFlex, first you need to make sure you have the required prerequisites installed.
+Before compiling QFlex, make sure you have the required prerequisites installed.
+The process of installing the prerequisites for an Ubuntu distribution is described below.
-If you are using Ubuntu-based Linux the process is described below:

 - Installing the basic dependencies: